ksugar/stardist-sparse/docker/README.md

 ### Building image

-    # assuming that you are in the docker/ directory
+    # assuming that you are in the project root directory
-    docker build -t stardist --build-arg NVIDIA_DRIVER_VERSION=455 .
+    docker build -t stardist --build-arg NVIDIA_DRIVER_VERSION=470 -f docker/Dockerfile .

 Please change the `NVIDIA_DRIVER_VERSION` depending on your environment.